ArduPilot/ardupilot_wiki/dev/source/docs/submitting-patches-back-to-master.rst

     APM_Control: reduce the number of parameter saves in autotune

-    don't save a parameter unless it has changed by 0.1%
+    do not save a parameter unless it has changed by 0.1%

 Before you submit a pull request
 --------------------------------